Drakovci

 Drakovci ([ˈdɾaːkɔu̯tsi]) is a settlement in the eastern Slovene Hills (Slovenske gorice) in the Municipality of Ljutomer in northeastern Slovenia.
-The area traditionally belonged to the Styria region and is now included in the Mura Statistical Region.
+The area belongs to the traditional Styria region and is now included in the Mura Statistical Region.

 Karel Grossmann, a pioneering Slovene filmmaker, was born in the village in 1864.
-The house in which he was born still stands and a commemorative plaque was unveiled on it in 1988.
+The house in which he was born still stands, and a commemorative plaque was unveiled on it in 1988.